-The Back-Plugging Initiative provides funding assistance for property owners to locate, "back-plug," and improve the water quality in wells that exhibit elevated levels of chloride, total dissolved solids (TDS), and/or specific conductance.
+The Back-Plugging Initiative provides funding assistance for property owners to investigate, "back-plug," and improve the water quality in wells that exhibit elevated levels of chloride, total dissolved solids (TDS), and/or specific conductance.
 Back-plugging works by plugging the lower portion of deep wells with cement to isolate the geological formation that transmits the poorer quality groundwater from the remaining portion of the well.
 Back-plugged wells show a dramatic improvement in water quality, but often at a cost of lower pumping yields due to the isolation of lower producing zones.
-Four irrigation wells were back-plugged in FY 2015 and FY 2016.
-From the initiation of the District's Well Back-Plugging Program in 2002 through FY 2016, a total of 79 wells have been back-plugged.
+Five irrigation wells were back-plugged in FY 2017 and FY 2018.
+From the initiation of the District's Well Back-Plugging Program in 2002 through FY 2018, a total of 85 wells have been back-plugged.
 For additional information about this program, please refer to the Back-Plugging Report, which is produced every two years by FARMS staff.